Cancer Biology, Genetics

 Dr. Vogelstein is also Clayton Professor of Oncology and Pathology and director of the Ludwig Center for Cancer Genetics and Therapeutics at the Sidney Kimmel Comprehensive Cancer Center of the Johns Hopkins University School of Medicine.

-The Molecular Basis of Colorectal Cancer and Its Implications for Patients
+Cancer Genetics and Its Implications for Patients

 Throughout his career, Bert Vogelstein has sought to define the genetic changes that drive human cancers.
 Now that most of these changes have been identified, his work is focused on using what he has learned to develop therapies and diagnostic methods to improve patients’ lives.

 Vogelstein demonstrated that a tumor forms when genetic mutations cause a cell to lose its normal growth controls, and that tumors become more dangerous as additional mutations derail more growth-controlling genes.
 He also found that this process is accelerated by mutations that change how quickly new mutations arise.

 By analyzing human tumors, Vogelstein’s team found that most colorectal cancers begin with a mutation in a gene called APC, and then went on to uncover how APC normally regulates colon cell growth.
 They also characterized mutations in other growth pathways that cause tumors to progress, as well as genes that are important for maintaining genetic stability in the colon.